Gumball007/TMPS-labs/lab1/README.md

 ## SOLID Principles

+The **SOLID** Principles are five principles of Object-Oriented class design.
+They are a set of rules and best practices to follow while designing a class structure.

 **S**ingle Responsibility Principle.
 A class should have only one job.
 So if a class has more than one responsibility, it becomes coupled.

 **O**pen-closed Principle.
 Software entities(Classes, modules, functions) should be open for extension, not modification.